 A properly funded revocable living trust generally avoids probate for the assets it holds.
 The key word is funded.
 Assets that are titled in your name individually rather than in the name of the trust at the time of your death will go through probate regardless of what the trust document says.
 Funding the trust, meaning actually retitling accounts and property into the trust's name, is what makes it effective.
 A trust document that sits in a file with no assets transferred into it accomplishes almost nothing from a probate avoidance standpoint.

-No, though the benefits vary by situation.
-A trust can be valuable for a retiree with a modest estate if they own property in multiple states, have a blended family, want to provide structured management for a surviving spouse or minor child, or simply want to avoid putting their family through probate.
+No. A trust can be valuable for a retiree at almost any asset level if they own property in multiple states, have a blended family, want to provide structured management for a surviving spouse, minor children, or grandchildren, want continuity of asset management if they become incapacitated, or simply want to avoid putting their family through probate.
 The cost of setting up a trust needs to be weighed against the cost and burden of probate in your state, the complexity of your family situation, and the value of the privacy and control a trust provides.
-For some people with simple situations and small estates, a well-drafted will with updated beneficiary designations may accomplish everything they need.
-For others, the same asset level justifies a trust for reasons that have nothing to do with the dollar amount.
+For most retirees, the combination of incapacity protection, probate avoidance, privacy, and distribution control makes a trust the foundation of the plan rather than an optional add-on.

 Cost varies significantly by state, complexity, and the attorney you work with.
 A basic revocable living trust with accompanying pour-over will and related documents typically ranges from roughly $2,000 to $5,000 or more for a straightforward situation.
 More complex trusts involving multiple properties, business interests, tax planning structures, or blended family provisions cost more.
 There are also ongoing costs if a professional trustee is involved.
 The relevant comparison is not just the upfront legal cost.
 It is the total cost of the trust versus the time, expense, and burden of probate for your specific estate in your specific state.